SAMS Group Australia

 Rather than waiting several years to see if their online performance was up to scratch, they were reviewing every year.

-That meant that the time taken to deal with changes would be a lot less than if they waited several years to consider what they were doing.
+That meant the time it would take to deal with changes would be much less than if they had waited several years to consider their actions.

-Unlike my garden fence, which had been left to get into a sorry state, they were ensuring that their online presence only needed a quick ‘touching-up’ every year or so.
+Unlike my garden fence, which had been left to deteriorate, they ensured that their online presence only needed a quick ‘touching-up’ every year.

 Don’t fall behind

+At this moment, I had a profound realisation.
 I looked at their website and realised it resembled my neglected fence.
-There was a lot of work that needed to be done to prepare their website for the designers to do anything fruitful.
+Much work was needed to prepare their website so the designers could do anything fruitful.

 My clients in the Netherlands had the right idea.
-Regular checks and actions mean that there is never a massive task in the future.
+Regular checks and actions mean that there will never be a massive task in the future.

-Ignoring reviews of your online activity for long periods also means you make more work for yourself and raise your costs.
+Ignoring reviews of your online activity for long periods also means you create more work for yourself and raise your costs.

 ABOUT THE AUTHOR